Clinton Sparks: 2006–2010: Worldwide syndication, The Daily 10 on E!, and further production work

 In March 2006, Sparks signed a worldwide syndication deal with SupeRadio that took his SmashTime Radio show to Canada, Australia, and Europe.
-Later that year, he was named a member of the Pepsi DJ Division, a group of DJs who would serve as brand ambassadors and influencers for the company.
+Later that year, he was named a member of the Pepsi DJ Division, a group of DJs who would be brand ambassadors and influencers for the company.
 In October 2006, he was named Diddy's official tour DJ for his Press Play tour.
 The two also released an accompanying mixtape entitled Don't Call It A Comeback.
 In 2007, Sparks produced, co-wrote, and provided vocals for the Akon song, "Sorry, Blame It on Me," which would eventually be certified platinum.

 Also in 2007, he was hired by Ben Lyons to become a music correspondent for the E! network series, The Daily 10 and E!
 News.
 He also began hosting a weekly "SmashTime Party" presented by E! at the Las Vegas nightclub, Body English located inside the Hard Rock Hotel and Casino.
 In 2008, he provided production work on Ludacris' "Call Up The Homies" and on the Colby O'Donis album, Colby O. He also co-wrote Beyoncé's "Forever to Bleed" (originally titled "Inevitably").
 The song was supposed to appear on her album, I Am...
 Sasha Fierce, but was kept off after it leaked on the internet.

 In 2009, he was featured alongside Jadakiss and Diddy on the Chester French song, "Cîroc Star," becoming an official brand ambassador for the vodka.
-He would also enter into a promotional partnership with Boston-based online apparel retailer, Karmaloop, a company for which he served as director of marketing from 2010 to 2014.
+He would also enter into a promotional partnership with Boston-based online apparel retailer, Karmaloop, a company for which he was director of marketing from 2010 to 2014.
 Sparks continued writing and producing songs in 2009, including Pitbull's "Shut It Down," for which he won a BMI Songwriting Award.
-He also worked with T-Pain and Leighton Meester and moved his weekly Las Vegas DJ sets to the newly-opened Vanity nightclub in the Hard Rock Hotel.
+He also worked with T-Pain and Leighton Meester and moved his weekly Las Vegas DJ sets to the newly opened Vanity nightclub in the Hard Rock Hotel.
 In 2010, Sparks released his first single as lead vocalist entitled "Favorite DJ" featuring DJ Class and Jermaine Dupri.
 The song was featured on the video game, DJ Hero 2.